Handheld game console: Bitcorp Gamate

 The Bitcorp Gamate was one of the first handheld game systems created in response to the Nintendo Game Boy.
 It was released in Asia in 1990 and distributed worldwide by 1991.

-Like the Sega Game Gear, it was horizontal in orientation and like the Game Boy, required 4 AA batteries.
+Like the Game Gear, it was horizontal in orientation and like the Game Boy, required 4 AA batteries.
 Unlike many later Game Boy clones, its internal components were professionally assembled (no "glop-top" chips).
 Unfortunately the system's fatal flaw was its screen.
 Even by the standards of the day, its screen was rather difficult to use, suffering from similar ghosting problems that were common complaints with the first generation Game Boys.
 Likely because of this fact, sales were quite poor, and Bitcorp closed by 1992.
 However, new games continued to be published for the Asian market, possibly as late as 1994.
 The total number of games released for the system remains unknown.

 Gamate games were designed for stereo sound, but the console was only equipped with a mono speaker.